-Tips for Train Safety:
+Tips for Train Safety

-Look both ways and listen before crossing the tracks.
+- Look twice: Look both ways and listen before crossing the tracks.
 Expect a train at any time and from either direction.

-Avoid dangerous distractions such as texting, loud music or headphones that would prevent you from hearing an approaching train.
+- Heads Up: Avoid dangerous distractions such as texting, loud music or headphones that would prevent you from hearing an approaching train.

-Always stay behind the yellow lines at train stations.
+- Stand back: Always stay behind the yellow lines at train stations.
 Enter or exit a station platform at designated areas.

-Train tracks, bridges and yards are private property.
+- Stay off the tracks: Train tracks, bridges and yards are private property.
 Never walk, bike, skateboard or run on or along the tracks; it’s illegal and dangerous.
 Cross only at designated rail crossings.

-Hold hands with smaller children while at stations and crossings.
+- Hold hands: Hold hands with smaller children while at stations and crossings.

-Don’t ever try to “beat” a train.
+- Just wait: Don’t ever try to “beat” a train.
 An approaching train is closer and moving faster than you think.
 Don’t assume the operator sees you and do not step in front of a train for any reason.

-As a passenger, and even as a motorist, there are specific things that you can do to help us achieve our goal of a safe, user-friendly commuter rail service:
+As a passenger, and even as a motorist, there are specific things that you can do to help us achieve our goal of a safe, user-friendly commuter rail service.

-While On Board the Train:
+While On Board the Train

 - Always pay attention to announcements made by the train crew.